Maid café: Clientele

-Maid cafés were originally designed primarily to cater to the fantasies of male otaku – fans of anime, manga and video games.
-They have been analogized as the otaku's equivalent of hostess bars.
-The image of the maid is one that has been popularized and fetishized in many manga and anime series, as well as in gal games.
+Maid cafés were originally designed primarily to cater to the fantasies of male otaku – fans of anime, manga, and video games.
+They have been likened to the otaku equivalent of hostess bars.
+The image of the maid has been popularized and fetishized in many manga and anime series, as well as in gal games.
 Important to the otaku attraction to maid cafés is the Japanese concept of moe.
 People who have moe fetishes (especially a specific subcategory known as maid moe) are therefore attracted to an establishment in which they can interact with real-life manifestations (both physically and in demeanor) of the fictional maid characters that they have fetishized.
 Cafés may also employ a tsundere theme - another character trope which is a subset of the moe phenomenon and refers to a character who is initially cold or hostile before revealing feelings of warmth or affection.

 Around the early 2000s, maid cafés became more common and popular in Japan as otaku culture became increasingly mainstream.
-As a result, there has been a diversification of themes and services at the restaurants but they are ultimately still predominantly colored by anime and video games.
+As a result, there has been a diversification of themes and services at the restaurants, but they are ultimately still predominantly colored by anime and video games.
 Today, the maid café phenomenon attracts more than just male otaku, but also couples, tourists, and women.

 Other types of cafés consist of: